 SSL Certificate (HTTPS)

-An SSL certificate allows a website to form a secure connection over HTTPS instead of HTTP.
-In the past, this was most often used by banks and online stores.
+An SSL certificate lets a website connect securely over HTTPS instead of HTTP.
+In the past, banks and online stores most often used this.

-Both Bluehost and Dreamhost offer free SSL certificates, which are provided by the third-party service Let’s Encrypt.
+Bluehost and Dreamhost offer free SSL certificates provided by the third-party service Let’s Encrypt.
 Installing these is as simple as clicking a button.

 Winner: Tie